wp-plugins/snazzy-maps/readme.txt

 = Snazzy Maps doesn't work with my Google Maps plugin! =

 We've tested Snazzy Maps with several different Google Maps plugins.
 If you happen to find one that our plugin doesn't work with please send us an email at support@snazzymaps.com.

+Also, the Snazzy Maps plugin cannot apply styles to maps created using the Google Maps Embed API.
+This is because of fundamental limitations on the way IFrames work on the web.
+We cannot access the map within Google's IFrame and cannot apply any styles to it.
+Sorry!
+Switching to a WordPress plugin that uses Google's JavaScript API will work instead.

 = How can I access my favorites or private styles from SnazzyMaps.com? =